rupeshtiwari/rupeshtiwari.github.io/_posts/2023-03-11-cost-optimization-with-aws-spot-ec2-instances.md

 ## Bursty Workload Optimization strategy with Spot Instances

+### Bursty Workload example

 In typical capital market domain different types of analytical workloads are there such as below:

 1. Research

-1. How to increase profit or reduce risk of a portfolio
+   - How to increase profit or reduce risk of a portfolio

-1. Reactionary
+2. Reactionary

-1. Human or an automatic system determine significant market volatility in the middle of trading day
+   - Human or an automatic system determine significant market volatility in the middle of trading day

-1. Overnight
+3. Overnight Jobs

-1. At the end of the trading day, you collect most recent input for your models and  you run them at large scale
+   - At the end of the trading day, you collect most recent input for your models and  you run them at large scale

-1. Model backtesting
+4. Model backtesting

-1. When you make code changes to the model you need to test the changes with 10-20 years of historical data.
+   - When you make code changes to the model you need to test the changes with 10-20 years of historical data.
 High resource intensive workload and you need performance since you want to deploy the model in production as well.

 In order to support such a high bursty workload you need infrastructure to auto spinning spot instances and shut them down once a task is done.
 You can use your own job scheduler or open source from HashiCorp as below.